Fact Sheet C2

 Government business program

-Each sitting week the government specifies a number of bills to be completed for the week.
+Each sitting week the House lists a number of bills to be completed for the week.
 This is called the government business program.
 The time set to complete the bills is usually 5.00 pm Thursday.
-At the completion time, if any bills have not been voted on, members vote immediately whether to pass them.
+At the completion time, if any bills have not been voted on, members vote immediately whether to pass them or not.

 The government business program for each sitting week is usually released on a Tuesday afternoon.
 This is on the Legislative Assembly webpage on sitting days.

 The business agendas for the Legislative Assembly and the Legislative Council are called notice papers.

 The order of business items is not necessarily the order in which members will debate them.
 The order often changes at short notice during the day.
 Notice papers are available from the Assembly page.

 Content of notice paper

 For government bills and other matters ministers plan to debate, see headings 'Government Business' and 'Orders of the Day'.

 For business other members wish to debate, see the heading 'General Business'.

 For bills not to be considered immediately, see heading 'Business Listed for Future Days' near the back of the notice paper.